DanielG/travis-run/README.md

               it's disk state.

    create:
               Setup  build  VM.
 Depending  on  the backend it might be stored globally or in `.travis-run' in the current directory.

        --docker-base-image=BASE_IMAGE
               Docker image to use as the base for the  container,  see  `FROM' Dockerfile command.  (defaults to: ubuntu:presice)

        --docker-build-stage=STAGE
-              Stage of the image build to run, (one  of:  base,  script,  lan‐ guage, project)
+              Stage of the image build to run, (one of: os, base, script, lan‐ guage, project)

        --docker-no-pull